AST08 — Poor Scanning

 Cross-References

-• AST04 (Insecure Metadata): Metadata attacks can bypass static analysis.
+- AST04 (Insecure Metadata): Metadata and deserialization attacks can bypass static-analysis and pattern-matching scanners.

 References